-12.6.4.C.01.
-Control: System Classification(s): All Classifications; Compliance: MUST Agencies MUST sanitise or destroy, then declassify, IT equipment containing media before disposal.

 12.6.4.C.02.
-Control: System Classification(s): All Classifications; Compliance: MUST IT equipment and associated media that have processed or stored NZEO information, and cannot be sanitised, MUST be returned to New Zealand for sanitisation or destruction, declassification and disposal.
+Control System Classification(s): All Classifications; Compliance: MUST [CID:3540]

+IT equipment and associated media that have processed or stored NZEO information, and cannot be sanitised, MUST be returned to New Zealand for sanitisation or destruction, declassification and disposal.